drvinceknight/gt/docs/meetings/09-evolutionary-dynamics.rst

 One population increases at a rate of 2 and the other increases at a rate of 3.

-So our population also, somehow decrease by 5.
+So our population source also, somehow decrease by 5.

 Ask students to suggest how this can be done.
 Have a discussion.